Tuesday, April 7, 2009

 For Your Scrapbook

-My Photo
+My photo

 I like stuff and things.
-I've been married close to a decade and have two miniature versions of myself running around (and it frightens me most of the time).
+I've been married for close to 14 years and have two miniature versions of myself running around (and it frightens me most of the time).
 I have never been nor will I ever be a vegetarian.